"You can buy a car for that!" It’s a comment we hear a lot when the subject of expensive road bikes comes up.

-Pinarello says the latest Dogma "achieves the best aerodynamic efficiency values of any Dogma model to date" and comes in two distinct versions for rim and disc brakes.
+Pinarello says the latest Dogma has the "optimal blend of handling, responsiveness, comfort and aerodynamics to become the ideal choice for any rider on any parcours" and comes in two distinct versions for rim and disc brakes.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.

 Our guides include links to websites where you can buy the featured products.
 Like most sites we make a small amount of money if you buy something after clicking on one of those links.
 We want you to be happy with what you buy, so we only include a product in a if we think it's one of the best of its kind.

 As far as possible that means recommending equipment that we have actually reviewed, but we also include products that are popular, highly-regarded benchmarks in their categories.